ibm-cloud-docs/virtual-servers/vsi_monitoring_intro.md

 # Monitoring
 {: #monitoring-intro}

-{{site.data.keyword.cloud}} offers both standard monitoring services and IBM Cloud Monitoring with Sysdig to make sure that you are always aware of any issues with your devices.
-Standard monitoring services include features like Ping, and IPMI Statistics.
-Sysdig gives you insight into the performance and health of your applications, services, and platforms.
+{{site.data.keyword.cloud}} offers both standard monitoring services and {{site.data.keyword.mon_full_notm}} to make sure that you are always aware of any issues with your devices.
+Standard monitoring services include features like Ping, and IPMI Statistics. {{site.data.keyword.mon_full_notm}} gives you insight into the performance and health of your applications, services, and platforms.
 Your administrators, DevOps teams, and developers have full stack telemetry with advanced features to help them monitor and troubleshoot, define alerts, and design custom dashboards.

-For more information about monitoring options, see [Getting started with monitoring](/docs/SLmonitoring?topic=slmonitoring-monitoring#monitoring).
+For more information about {{site.data.keyword.mon_full_notm}}, see [Getting started with monitoring](/docs/Monitoring-with-Sysdig?topic=Sysdig-getting-started).